GENERAL ADMISSION REQUIREMENTS

 Educators with a conferred undergraduate or graduate degree at an accredited institution of higher education in the United States, not including US Territories DO NOT have to take the TOEFL-iBT.

 All foreign transcripts must be evaluated by an accredited transcript evaluation company from the approved list of the evaluation companies (available on the TEA website).
 For more information regarding TEA English Language Proficiency guidelines click here.

 *Official transcripts are needed to verify your bachelor's degree, transcripts must be in a sealed envelope, addressed to Dallas ISD Alternative Certification Program, and mailed to the administrative office.
 (9400 N Central Expressway, Suite 1400 Dallas, Texas 75231).
-Transcripts can also be emailed from your college or university electronically to firstname.lastname@example.org.
+Transcripts can also be emailed from your college or university electronically to email@example.com.
 Please note, the Educator Preparation Program (Dallas ISD Alternative Certification Program) is not responsible for the calculation of the applicants’ GPA.
-If your transcript does not reflect overall/cumulative GPA or is not calculated in a 4.0 GPA scale, you must reach out to your university Registrar’s Office and have them prepare a letter in official letterhead and signed by the university designee with calculation as requested by the EPP.
+If your transcript does not reflect overall/cumulative GPA or is not calculated in a 4.0 GPA scale, you must reach out to your university Registrar’s Office or accredited transcript evaluation company and have them prepare a letter in official letterhead and signed by the university designee with calculation as requested by the EPP.

 Effective September 1, 2015, the TEA will waive certain fees for eligible military service members, military veterans, and military spouses.

 If you're interested in the specific dates concerning the Dallas ISD AC Program, please find the infographics below:

 - Phase 53 Full Program Cycle

 - Phase 52 Non-Pre-Admission Content Test Program Cycle